cmstead/JFP/README.md

 ###V2.6.0

 - [x]  cond - Conditional matching function; accepts function pairs as arguments position 0 must be a predicate, position 1 is a behavior
+- [ ] takeUntil - captures values in order from the beginning of provided list until a value causes the predicate to pass
 - [x] addModule - takes function and executes, capturing map of keys and functions; returns function which will attempt to add functions to JFP; throws error if any names exist, or any functions cannot be added
 - [x] Various updates and fixes
     - Compose predicates rewritten to use pattern matching